-Stephen Graham: ‘I wouldn’t stand in a room with someone racist or homophobic’
+Stephen Graham on prejudice, social realism, and Matilda

 He also notes that he didn’t like the way Gary Neville was attacked on Have I Got News for You for going to Qatar as a commentator.
 “There’s comedic satire, and then there’s really going for someone, and I felt Ian Hislop – and I like him, and I think the programme’s fantastic, I’ve watched it since I was a kid – but I just felt they were a little bit f***ing school-bullyish there for my liking.
 But I thought he handled it very well.”

-My abiding memory of our chat will be that Graham will always be the one to stick up for the person who’s being picked on, even if that happens to be Rishi Sunak being pelted from the opposition benches in the House of Commons, as he noted on Twitter the other day.
+My abiding memory of our chat will be that Graham will always be the one to stick up for the person who’s being picked on.
 We’re lucky to have him.
 Matilda, on the other hand, will be well pleased to be shot of him – gold watch, gold bracelet ’n’ all.

 ‘Matilda the Musical’ is out in cinemas on 25 November